rkyzk/poetry-2023/README.md

 ## Wireframes

-Wireframes for this application can be found [here.](https://wireframe.cc/pro/pp/8521443d2672331) Please click on "Homepage" in the upper left corner to see wireframes of different pages.
+Wireframes for this application can be found [here](./public/documents/wireframes.md).

 ## Notes on the Design